os4os-repo/ParKli_WaterQualitySensor/README.md

 ![](Images/PCB_WaterQualitySensor.png)
 ![](Arduino/Animation2.gif)

-# Wasser Qualitäts Sensor - Doku/Kochbuch
+# Water Quality Sensor - Documentary/Cookbook

-# Arduino ProMini – Anschließen & Programmieren
+# Arduino ProMini - Connecting & programming

-Da für die Programmierung ein USB zu TTL Konverter benötigt wird, muss dieser zuvor verkabelt werden.
+As a USB to TTL converter is required for programming, this must be wired beforehand.
-Arduino ProMini	USB zu TTL Konverter
+Arduino ProMini USB to TTL converter.
  GND-GND
  RxD-TxD
  TxD-RxD
  VCC-nc

-Das Anschließen von VCC ist nur sinnvoll sofern der TTL-Konverter auf 3.3 V eingestellt ist und sich der Arduino nicht auf der Platine befindet bzw Schalter (B1 - BTN on/off) auf OFF steht.
-Zum Programmieren des Arduinos ist eine Stromversorgung durch den Akku sinnvoll und VCC des TTLs bleibt nicht verbunden.

-(Eine Programmierung über den USB-Anschluss des tp4056-Modules ist nicht möglich)
+Connecting VCC only makes sense if the TTL converter is set to 3.3 V and the Arduino is not on the board or the switch (B1 - BTN on/off) is set to OFF.
+To program the Arduino, a power supply from the battery makes sense and VCC of the TTL remains unconnected.

+(Programming via the USB port of the tp4056 module is not possible)

-# Programmierung mithilfe der Arduino IDE.
+# Programming using the Arduino IDE

-Die dazu benötigten Bibliotheken sind die folgenden:
+The libraries required for this are as follows:

 [https://github.com/mcci-catena/arduino-lorawan](https://www.arduinolibraries.info/libraries/mcci-lo-ra-wan-lmic-library)

-Es sollte nicht vergessen werden die config Datei anzupassen Das Standard Verzeichnis lautet: C:\Users\Administrator\Documents\Arduino\libraries\MCCI_LoRaWAN_LMIC_library\project_config Für Europa und das verwendete Lora module müssen folgende Einträge einkommentiert werden:
+You should not forget to adjust the config file
+The default directory is: C:\Users\Administrator\Documents\Arduino\libraries\MCCI_LoRaWAN_LMIC_library\project_config The following entries must be commented in for Europe and the Lora module used:

 #define CFG_eu868 1